 From large institutions to small non-profit organisations, our charity law solicitors have given pragmatic advice and support to charities throughout the UK for years.
 At Talbots Law, we recognise the important role that charities play in society.
-That’s why our aim is to make the running of your organisation just that little bit easier for our clients.
+That’s why our aim is to help the running of your organisation with our advice.

 Charities change lives.
 Whether they are focused on poverty, education, health or culture, charities are vital in improving a multitude of aspects in our society.
-That’s why our charity law solicitors work hard to ensure they can continue to do so, regardless of the issues they face on a daily basis.
+Our solicitors work hard to ensure they can continue to do so, regardless of the issues they face on a daily basis.
 At Talbots Law, we began taking charities on board as clients – not only to provide invaluable legal advice on a number of topics, but also to assist with day-to-day management of the organisation.

 When you work with us, we’ll treat you as an extension of the Talbots family.
-We want you to do the same, and treat our team of charity law solicitors as though we were in house lawyers; never hesitating to pick our brains on any legal matters you need assistance with.
-It’s our belief that in order to provide tailored advice that meets your commercial and regulatory needs, we should develop a strong understanding of your organisation.
-This is how we work, and if it means we develop a long lasting relationship with you – all the better.
+We want you to do the same, and treat our team of charity law solicitors as though we were in house solicitors; never hesitating to pick our brains on any legal matters you need assistance with.
+It’s our belief that in order to provide tailored advice that meets your commercial and regulatory needs, that we develop a good understanding of your organisation.

 At Talbots Law, our charity solicitors provide support and advice on the following: